 While drone footage can greatly increase the appeal of your listing, there are some drawbacks, too.

-Drones work best when they’re flying around taking videos.
+Drones work best when they are flying around and taking videos.
 They are incredibly difficult to keep in one place.
 This makes it very challenging to take still photographs with drones, as they will often come out blurry.

-One of the benefits of using a drone is to show off the size and curb appeal of your home.
+A benefit of using a drone is that it shows off the size and curb appeal of your home.
 Unfortunately, the opposite is true if your home is smaller or needs exterior work.
-Drone footage shot from above will highlight any less than desirable features, such as neighbors that are too close or overgrown gardens.
+Drone footage shot from above will highlight any less-than-desirable features, such as neighbors that are too close or overgrown gardens.

 How to Find a Drone Pilot

 Shooting real estate footage is different from just flying a drone for fun.
-You want to make sure that you are working with a professional, experienced drone pilot.
+The footage needs to be good if you want to sell your house faster and reap the benefits of using a drone.
+Therefore, it’s important to work with a professional, experienced drone pilot.

-Your Realtor might have some local recommendations for drone pilots they’ve worked within the past.
-If not, you can check with your local Realtor organization; they often have lists of industry vendors.
+Your realtor might have some local recommendations for drone pilots they’ve worked with in the past.
+If not, you can check with your local realtor organization to view a list of industry vendors.

-If you decide to interview drone pilots, make sure you are working with someone who has experience shooting real estate footage.
+If you decide to interview drone pilots, make sure you’re working with someone who has experience shooting real estate footage.
 Ask for links to their website or portfolio so you can see samples of their previous work.